YukiUmetsu/system-design-basics/README.md

 2. Data Link Layer
     - Bits => Frames
+    - MAC (Media Access Control) address

 <br>

 3. Network Layer
     - Frames => IP packet
+    - IP address.
+        - MAC address is globally unique but can't route to the target without scanning the whole network
+    - ICMP (Internet Control Message Protocol)
+        - Examples
+            - Host unreachable
+            - Port unreachable
+            - Fragmentation needed
+            - Packet exired (infinite loop in routers)
+        - PING and traceroute use it
+        - Doesn't require listeners or ports to be opened
+        - Some firewalls block ICMP for security reasons, so PING won't awork
 <br>

 4. Transport Layer
+    - Ports
+        - With IP address and MAC address, message reaches a machine but don't know which application needs the message, so we need ports.
     - TCP:
         - Ordered
         - Guaranteed delivery